Investigation report into collision between motor yachts Minx and Vision published by MAIB

 Since 2014 the Club has experienced 17 yacht fire claims.
 Of these claims, it was established that 10 were directly a result of an electrical fault, and 1 indirectly.
 These claims have the potential to demand a high quantum, with one such claim currently sitting at just under US$ 3 million.
 It is not just the financial implications of these incidents as yachts suffering from fire or smoke damage deprive their owner use of their asset.
 This Podcast mini-series has been created to generate awareness surrounding the causes of yacht electrical fires and provide guidance from industry experts on how these incidents may be avoided.

 The guests and speakers each have different specialisms within the yacht industry, such as flag State, underwriting, and surveying, offering a variety of different perspectives and opinions to the discussions.
-Shipowners hopes that you find these podcasts informative and Continue reading “Shipowners creating a series of four podcasts about preventing yacht electrical fires”
+Shipowners hopes that you find these podcasts informative and encourage further circulation of these materials to assist the common goal of mitigating incidents of this nature.
+Continue reading “Shipowners creating a series of four podcasts about preventing yacht electrical fires”

 BOAT International World Superyacht Awards 2020 winners announced